 On, October 30, 2019, the Real Estate Amendment Act 2019 went into effect, dismissing Council and giving the Minister of Service Alberta the ability to appoint an Administrator to manage the affairs of RECA.

-Section 12 of the Real Estate Act Bylaws allows Council to establish standing, advisory, and ad hoc committees.
-Council determines the committee’s mandate, composition and reporting requirements, and any recommendation or decision of a committee must be ratified by Council prior to being acted on.
+Section 12 of the Real Estate Act Bylaws allows the Board to establish standing, advisory, and ad hoc committee for the Board and Industry Councils.
+The Board determines the committee’s mandate, composition and reporting requirements, and any recommendation or decision of a committee must be ratified by the Board prior to being acted on.